NPS recently celebrated its 20th anniversary. So why didn’t everyone throw a rip-roaring party?

-Apex uses a robust algorithm to assess an audience’s 16 rational beliefs, emotional feelings, and the actions they intend to take with a brand.
-It evaluates a brand’s performance on these sixteen attributes, such as joy, empathy, dependability, respect, and relatability, and also evaluates the importance of each to the customers of that brand.
+Apex uses a robust algorithm to assess an audience’s 16 rational and emotional feelings and beliefs, in connection with the actions they intend to take with a brand.
+It evaluates a brand’s performance on these sixteen desires, such as joy, empathy, dependability, respect, and relatability, and also evaluates the importance of each to the customers of that brand.

 Whether a business already has an existing survey framework or is looking to launch an audience research campaign, Apex offers the opportunity to integrate its solution seamlessly.
-The survey results are uploaded into the Apex dashboard where the algorithm then calculates an engagement score, and conducts in-depth assessment of the customer relationship with the brand.
+The survey results are uploaded into the Apex platform, where the algorithm and AI calculates an engagement score, and conducts in-depth assessment of the customer relationship with the brand.

-Apex’s system then takes it a step further by providing a full report that presents the brand’s Apex score, while also enabling users to look under the hood of their NPS score through Apex to understand the “why” of that number, and what’s needed to make it increase.
-This report helps companies get prescriptive and predictive with their score so that they can confidently explore new growth opportunities from their end-use consumers, B2B clients, donors, employees, association members, voters or patients.
+The Apex intelligence platform then takes it a step further by providing a full report that presents the brand’s Apex score, while also enabling users to look under the hood of their NPS score through Apex to understand the “why” of that number, and what’s needed to make it increase.
+This report helps companies get prescriptive and predictive with their scores so they can confidently explore new growth opportunities with consumers, B2B clients, donors, employees, association members, voters, or other similar audiences.

 Like Apex, Net Promoter Score (NPS) is an audience engagement tool built on the idea that advocacy is an essential aspect of modern business.
-The score helps teams evaluate customer experience and satisfaction by asking one simple question: “How likely are you to recommend [X] to a friend or colleague?”
+The score helps teams evaluate advocacy-based engagement by asking one simple question: “How likely are you to recommend [X] to a friend or colleague?”